streamingfast/substreams-sink-clickhouse-showcase/README.md

 # Using substreams-sink-sql inside the container

-Code for that substreams can be found here [usdc_transfers](substreams/usdc_transfers).
+Code for the Substreams example used can be found here: [usdc_transfers](substreams/usdc_transfers).

-### Provide your Substreams API KEY
+### Provide your Substreams API Key
-Before running substreams-sink-sql, you must provide your Substreams `API KEY` via the `SUBSTREAMS_API_KEY` environment variable.
+Before running `substreams-sink-sql`, you must provide your Substreams `API KEY` via the `SUBSTREAMS_API_KEY` environment variable.

-- If you don't have a `API KEY` yet, you can get one from https://thegraph.market/dashboard.
+- If you don't have a `API KEY` yet, you can get one from [The Graph Market](https://thegraph.market/dashboard).
 - On your host shell, export your token (replace XXX with your token):
 ```shell
 export SUBSTREAMS_API_KEY=XXX
 ```

-### Run the USDC transfers substreams
+### Run the USDC transfers Substreams
-Once clickhouse running (Running clickhouse server), you can execute substreams-sink-sql inside it.
-The command below will run the USDC transfers 'substreams' using the provided package and write to a ClickHouse database named `transfers`:
+Once ClickHouse is running, you can execute `substreams-sink-sql` inside of it.
+The command below will run the USDC transfers Substreams using the provided package and write to a ClickHouse database named `transfers`:

 ``` shell
 docker exec -it \